Child Support When the Child Turns 18 in Utah: End Dates and Exceptions

 How Judges Evaluate Evidence in End-Date Disputes

-School records
+School Records

 Graduation dates, enrollment status, and expected year of graduation can all matter when support continues past 18.

-Payment history
+Payment History

-If one parent claims support should have ended sooner, the court may review how payments were made and whether any arrears remain.
+If one parent claims support should have ended sooner, the court may review how payments were made and whether arrears remain.

 Medical evidence, emancipation orders, or military records may be necessary when an exception is raised.